FAQ: Clean URLs don’t work

 # from them).

-If none of those changes work, or if they cause a 500 server error, you’ll need to use ‘messy’ URLs instead, or ask your hosting company for help.
+If none of those changes work, or if they cause a 500 server error, you will need to use ‘?=messy’ URLs as described earlier, or ask your hosting provider for help.